Get News Fast

 – International News

-According to the international group Tasnim news agency, David Miliband, former British foreign minister and executive director The International Rescue Committee, whose organization was in the Gaza Strip with several doctors to help in the middle of January, discussed the disastrous conditions in the Gaza Strip in a conversation with the German magazine Die Sight and stated: We were in the Gaza Strip with two teams, in Al-Aqsa Hospital.
+According to Webangah News quoted by Tasnim News agency, David Miliband, former British foreign minister and executive director The International Rescue Committee, whose organization was in the Gaza Strip with several doctors to help in the middle of January, discussed the disastrous conditions in the Gaza Strip in a conversation with the German magazine Die Sight and stated: We were in the Gaza Strip with two teams, in Al-Aqsa Hospital.
 In the center and in the Nasser hospital in the south, which is now in the news.
 Our doctors are international medical specialists who have operated on site and treated the most urgent emergency cases.
 Most of our doctors are experienced, they know what they are doing, nothing can upset them so easily – and yet what they saw in the Gaza Strip shocked them deeply.

 In another part of this conversation, he stated: What our teams experienced in the Gaza Strip is shocking in its brutality.
 Our doctors tried to save the lives of one-year-old babies who had lost their arms and legs and were brought there with terrible skin burns.
 Our doctors took the hands of a 70-year-old who was dying and could no longer give him medical help.
 These are all the first-hand accounts of eyewitnesses.